Alina Pätz

 Alina Pätz (born 8 March 1990 in Urdorf) is a Swiss curler from Matten bei Interlaken, Switzerland.
-She currently throws fourth stones on Team Silvana Tirinzoni.
-Pätz has competed in nine World Women's Curling Championships, reaching the final eight times and winning six gold medals, tying her with teammate Carole Howald for the winningest curler at the event.
-She also represented Switzerland at the Winter Olympics in 2014 and 2022, finishing fourth on both occasions.
-She is a two-time European champion, four-time Grand Slam champion, and the 2011 World Mixed Doubles champion.
+She currently skips her own team.
+She won a silver medal at 2026 Winter Olympics as the fourth of the team skipped by Silvana Tirinzoni.
+Pätz has competed in nine World Women's Curling Championships, reaching the final eight times and winning six gold medals, tying her with Carole Howald for the curler with the most wins at the event.
+She also represented Switzerland at the Winter Olympics in 2014 and 2022.
+She is a two-time European champion, six-time Grand Slam champion, and the 2011 World Mixed Doubles champion.

 Career

 Youth

 Pätz first represented Switzerland internationally at the 2010 European Mixed Curling Championship, playing lead for her brother Claudio Pätz.
 The team, also including Gioia Öchsle and Sven Michel, finished 6–1 in the round robin to advance to the playoffs.
 They then won both their quarterfinal and semifinal matches before losing to hosts Scotland in the gold medal game.
 Later that season, her junior rink won the Swiss Junior Curling Championships, sending them to the 2011 World Junior Curling Championships.
 There, the team finished 5–4 in the round robin before dropping a tiebreaker to Sweden's Sara McManus.